score-spec/docs/content/en/docs/get started/_index.md

 ## Overview

 If you're new to Score, we recommend starting with the [`score-compose`](/docs/score-implementation/score-compose) reference implementation.
-It provides a helpful blueprint for using Score and allows you to become familiar with the [Score specification](/docs/score-specification/score-spec-reference) before exploring further implementation options.
+It provides an helpful blueprint for using Score and allows you to become familiar with the [Score specification](/docs/score-specification/score-spec-reference) before exploring further implementation options.

 ## Get started with `score-compose`